Qcompiler/MIXQ/README.md

 # Tensorrt-LLM implementation of QUIK and MIXQ

-MixQ has supported the end-to-end text generation in TRT-LLM and VLLM!
+We have supported the end-to-end text generation in TRT-LLM and VLLM!

 For TRT-LLM, please download the NVIDIA TensorRT docker.
 [TensorRT docker](https://github.com/NVIDIA/TensorRT-LLM).
 DO NOT USE your local environment!